Sqooba/scala-timeseries-lib/README.md

 Note that there are a few quirks to be aware of when a TimeSeries has discontinuities: please refer to function comments in `NumericTimeSeries.scala` (living in `ch.shastick`) for more details.

 ### Custom Operators: Time Series Merging
-For non-numeric TimeSeries, or for any particular needs, TimeSeries can be merged using an arbitrary merge operator: `op: (Option[A], Option[B]) => Option[C]`.
+For non-numeric time series, or for any particular needs, a `TimeSeries` can be merged using an arbitrary merge operator: `op: (Option[A], Option[B]) => Option[C]`.
 For example:

 ```
 def plus(aO: Option[Double], bO: Option[Double]) =
     (aO, bO) match {
-      // Wherever both timeseries share a defined domain, return the sum of the values
+      // Wherever both time series share a defined domain, return the sum of the values
       case (Some(a), Some(b)) => Some(a+b)
-      // Wherever only a single timeseries is defined, return the defined value
+      // Wherever only a single time series is defined, return the defined value
       case (Some(a), None) => aO
       case (None, Some(b)) => bO
-      // Where none of the timeseries are defined, the result remains undefined.
+      // Where none of the time series are defined, the result remains undefined.
       case _ => None
     }
 ```

-For a complete view of what you can do with a TimeSeries, the best is to have a look at the `TimeSeries.scala` trait living in `ch.shastick`.
+For a complete view of what you can do with a `TimeSeries`, the best is to have a look at the `TimeSeries.scala` trait living in `ch.shastick`.

 ### Under the hood
-While a TimeSeries looks a lot like an ordered `Map[Long,T]`, it should more be considered like an ordered collection of triples of the form `(timestamp, value, validity)` (called a `TSEntry[T]` internally), representing small timeseries chunks.
+While a `TimeSeries[T]` looks a lot like an ordered `Map[Long,T]`, it should more be considered like an ordered collection of triples of the form `(timestamp, value, validity)` (called a `TSEntry[T]` internally), representing small, constant, time series chunks.
 ## Notes on Performance

 As suggested by its name, `VectorTimeSeries` is backed by a `Vector` and uses dichotomic search for lookups.
 The following performances can thus be expected (using the denomination [found here](http://docs.scala-lang.org/overviews/collections/performance-characteristics.html)):

   - `Log` for random lookups, left/right trimming and slicing within the definition bounds
-  - `eC` (amortized constant time) for the rest (appending, prepending, head, last, ...)
+  - `eC` (effectively constant time) for the rest (appending, prepending, head, last, ...)

 ## Why
-I've had to handle time-series like data in Java recently, which turned out to be ~~slightly~~ really frustrating.
+I've had to handle time series like data in Java recently, which turned out to be ~~slightly~~ really frustrating.

 Having some spare time and wanting to see what I could come up with in Scala, I decided to build a small time series library.
 Additional reasons are: